Cody Hanson

-Cody Hanson (born May 24, 1982) is an American musician, songwriter and producer who is best known for being the drummer and one of the founding members in the American rock band Hinder.
-He also co-owns the production company Back Lounge Productions with fellow Hinder bandmate Marshal Dutton.
+Cody Hanson (born May 24, 1982) is an American musician and record producer.
+He is the drummer and one of the founding members in the Oklahoma based rock band Hinder and co-owns the production company Back Lounge Productions with bandmate Marshal Dutton.
+Hanson has also provided drum work in the country group Drankmore.

 Early life

-Hanson was born in Plano, Texas but relocated to Jones, Oklahoma with his family when he was 1 year old.
+Hanson was born in Plano, Texas but relocated to Jones, Oklahoma with his family when he was one year old.
 At the age of 12, Hanson received his first drum kit as a Christmas gift.
 He immediately fell in love with the drums and began teaching himself how to play, he started a band in middle school but lost interest in the drums by high school and began playing guitar.